ScottLogic/blog/_posts/2025-03-06-llms-dont-know-what-they-dont-know-and-thats-a-problem.markdown

 It has made a valiant attempt, rendering some tiles and a chart (which incidentally doesn’t work).
 However, it is little more than a mock-up, it certainly isn’t a trading application.

+When vibe coding, the LLM ignores ambiguity and tried its best.
+As a result, you can very rapidly build completely the wrong thing.
+As others have stated, when using AI to accelerate development, you simply must invest more time in testing.

-This isn’t just a Bolt problem.
+But back to understanding limitations, this isn’t just a Bolt problem.
 Here’s a conversation I had with ChatGPT last night, where I took a photo of some lego and asked for some build ideas:

 ![chatgpt-lego-ideas.png](/uploads/chatgpt-lego-ideas.png)